 Navigating the Legislative Process

 There are some problems that only a change in statute can fix.
 Many changes in the law happen because one concerned, committed, and patient citizen worked the system to make a positive change.
-If you are right, you have the information to back it up, and you have the tools - it is not hard at all.
+If you are right about the issue, you have credible information to back it up, and you have the tools – it is not hard at all.
 It may take years, especially if your issue is large, costly or controversial, but it happens all the time.

 Laws can also serve to raise awareness about a problem.
 For example, a law cannot require that everyone become more sensitive and supportive of diversity in the workplace, but it can make sexual harassment illegal or offer diversity training for workers.

 Links to articles with specific tools can be found at the end of this page, but first, a few things to remember.

 It takes time to change a law or get a new one passed.
 Most of the time, that is a comforting truth.
 By and large, things in Connecticut work pretty well.
 If it’s not broken, don’t fix it.
 Any change in the rules we live by should be thoughtfully considered, receive lots of public input, and be fine-tuned before it is passed.
 The law of unintended consequences is more powerful than any state or federal statute.